HISTORY OF SLBC

-The Queen’s Commerce Leadership Summit was founded in 2012 by two second-year Queen’s Commerce students: Christian Alaimo and Russell Moore.
-Since debuting on October 25-26, 2013, QCLS is focused on uniting the most passionate student leaders at the Smith School of Business for a 3-day conference focused on improving and fulfilling their leadership potential.
+The Smith Leadership in Business Conference was founded in 2012 by two second-year Queen’s Commerce students: Christian Alaimo and Russell Moore.
+Since debuting on October 25-26, 2013, SLBC is focused on uniting the most passionate student leaders at the Smith School of Business for a 3-day conference focused on improving and fulfilling their leadership potential.

 There was no initiative in place that helped aspiring leaders increase and fulfill their potential.

 The Smith School of Business is home to some of the brightest and most ambitious business students in Canada.
-With the help of Commerce Society Executives and the Queen’s Commerce Program Executive Director, the Queen’s Commerce Leadership Summit was designed to provide these intelligent and ambitious students with an opportunity to increase and fulfill their leadership potential.
+With the help of Commerce Society Executives and the Queen’s Commerce Program Executive Director, the Smith Leadership in Business Conference was designed to provide these intelligent and ambitious students with an opportunity to increase and fulfill their leadership potential.

-After months of development and revision, the Queen’s Commerce Society officially approved the Queen’s Commerce Leadership Summit to operate within the Commerce Society portfolio on November 11, 2012.
-The first QCLS Executive was hired one month later.
+After months of development and revision, the Queen’s Commerce Society officially approved the Smith Leadership in Business Conference to operate within the Commerce Society portfolio on November 11, 2012.
+The first SLBC Executive was hired one month later.